 ServiceMaster By Rice Services

 Apart from safety preparations for your home, a deep spring cleaning is always a great idea to help prepare for spring!
 We offer carpet cleaning services for both residential and commercial properties.
-As always, if you have any questions or need our service in any of our service areas from Des Moines to Cedar Rapids & central Iowa, or even in the Iowa Great Lakes region or southern Minnesota, contact us and we will provide assistance in any way that we can.
+As always, if you have any questions or need our service in any of our service areas across the state of Iowa and southern Minnesota, contact us and we will provide assistance in any way that we can.